 Being on time to class is the student's responsibility.
 Teachers are expected to begin class periods on time.
 At the Middle School Level, teachers will outline the tardy policy with their students in the course syllabus.
+At the

-At the High School Level, teacher and students will track unexcused tardiness on a district form.
+High School Level, teacher and students will track unexcused tardiness on a district form.
 Students will have a progression of consequences at all levels starting with detentions.
 Further unexcused tardiness will lead to suspensions, parent meetings, and possible recommendation for alternate placement.
 A student who is unexcused tardy 10 times from a class may be dropped from a class without earning a credit.
 Any student who is tardy unexcused a total of 10 times during the current school year will be banned from all school dances included but not limited to Homecoming, Prom, Bachelor Capture, etc.. for the remainder of that school year.
-If a student is tardy to morning seminar a total of 3 times he or she will receive a 30 minute detention.
+If a student is tardy a total of 3 times within a semester to any class he or she will receive a 30 minute detention.
 Every third tardy will result a 30 minute detention.
+Once the student serves the detention the tardy count goes back to 0 for that class and starts again.
+The second semester every student starts over with a clean slate in all classes.